 B The "Married Filing Separately" and "Qualifying Widow(er)" filing status are not given as options on this calculator, but may apply to you.
 Charitable tax benefits for qualifying widow(er)s are the same as indicated for “Married Filing Jointly.”

 Long-term capital gains (LTCGs) are gains recognized on the taxable disposition of a capital asset held for more than one year.
 LTCGs are generally subject to federal tax at rates up to 20% (plus the federal net investment income tax that applies – see below); higher LTCG rates apply to collectibles, section 1202 qualified small business stock and section 1250 real property, which are not addressed herein.
 In most states, LTCGs are subject to state and applicable local income tax at the same rates as apply to ordinary investment income.
 Certain states exclude a portion of LTCGs from taxable income: AR (50%); AZ (25%, only for assets acquired after 12/31/11); ND (40%); NM (40%); SC (44%); and WI (30%), the effect of which is included herein.
 WA imposes a tax of 7% on the sale or exchange of LTCG assets if the profits exceed $250,000, the effect of which is not shown.
+Resident taxpayers subject to the tax may deduct the amount of their charitable donations in excess of $250,000 annually, subject to an annual limit of $100,000.
 MT provides a non-refundable tax credit of 2% for net capital gains, the effect of which is included.
 For KS residents, LTCGs are not subject to local income tax where applicable, the effect of which is included.
 Net LTCGs in excess of $10 million are excluded from AR taxable income, net LTCGs of up to $5,000 annually are excluded from VT taxable income and net capital gains of up to $1,000 annually are excluded from NM taxable income, the effects of which are not included herein.
 LA and OK exclude from taxable income all or a portion of LTCGs realized on sales of stock of in-state companies held for multiple years and certain other states provide favorable treatment of limited categories of LTCGs, the benefits of which are not shown.

 The 3.8% federal net investment income (NII) tax applies to individuals, estates and trusts with modified adjusted gross income (MAGI) above applicable threshold amounts ($200,000 for single and head of household; $250,000 for married filing jointly).
 NII generally includes gross income from taxable interest, dividends, annuities, royalties and rents (unless derived from a trade or business that isn’t a passive activity or trading business) and net gains on assets generating NII, net of allowable expenses.
 For the purposes of this calculator, your MAGI is assumed to equal your taxable income.